Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 HEADLESS="false" SLOWMO=100 jest -t 'Intercept Request'
 ```

-But there was still pretty fast, wasn't it?
+But that was still pretty fast, wasn't it?
 Let's fix this with `jestPuppeteer.debug()`.

 #### jestPuppeteer.debug()
 [jestPuppeteer.debug()](https://github.com/smooth-code/jest-puppeteer/blob/master/README.md#put-in-debug-mode) suspends test execution and gives you time to see what is going on in the browser.
 In order to continue execution you just need to press Enter.
-So now you can just uncomment line 11 from code for request interception and run the previous.
+So now you can just uncomment line 11 from code for request interception and run the previous command.
 And you will be clearly able to see that image on the homepage is not displayed, because request for it was intercepted.

 ## Bonus Puppeteer Recorder
 At the end I would like to suggest you one chrome extension, which may come really handy when you are writing tests with puppeteer.
 It is [Puppeteer Recorder](https://chrome.google.com/webstore/detail/puppeteer-recorder/djeegiggegleadkkbgopoonhjimgehda?hl=en), which allows you to record your browser interactions and generate a Puppeteer script.